CSB-Thukral-Lab/RAPSAP/README.md

 #Usage

-1. You can easily download the .pdb files and can view using any interactive and visulaization tools like chimera, chimeraX etc.
+1.You can easily download the .pdb files and can view using any interactive and visulaization tools like chimera, chimeraX etc.